 The hybkit python API, an extendable documented codebase for creation of custom analyses of hyb-format data.

 - Hybkit Toolkit:

-These scripts are used on the command line with hyb-format files.
-For example, to filter a hyb file to contain only sequences with identifiers containing the string “KSHV”:
+These scripts are used on the command line with hyb (and associated "vienna" or "CT") files.
+For example, to filter a hyb and corresponding vienna file to contain only hybrids with a sequence identifier containing the string "kshv":

 - Hybkit API: